 What causes degenerative joint disease?

 Spinal osteoarthritis typically affects individuals who are older than 45.
 Continued wear and tear causes the cartilage of the joint’s articular surfaces to break down over time.
 This leads to the development of degenerative joint disease.
 While this condition can affect anyone, the following factors tend to increase a person’s chances for developing this spinal condition:

 - Obesity – Extra pressure is placed on the joints when they are forced to support excess weight.

 - Heredity (Genetics) – Some individuals may be predisposed to develop this condition.

 - Overuse – Excessive bending, twisting, lifting, standing, and sitting can contribute toward the deterioration of spinal joints.
 Certain occupations and sporting activities can lead to overuse of joints.

 - Gender – Osteoarthritis is twice as common in women as it is in men.

 Individuals who have been diagnosed with degenerative joint disease of the spine are typically prescribed conservative treatments.
-This may include pain medications (either prescription or over-the-counter), anti-inflammatory medication, physical therapy, hot and/or cold compresses, and intermittent rest.
-If conservative treatment methods fail to provide satisfactory symptomatic relief, surgery may be indicated.
-In this case, consider the safe and effective endoscopic procedures performed at Laser Spine Institute.
-Our minimally invasive procedures have been used to provide tens of thousands of patients with relief from a number of spinal conditions.
+These treatments include pain medications (either prescription or over-the-counter), anti-inflammatory medication, physical therapy, hot and/or cold compresses and intermittent rest.
+If conservative treatment methods fail to provide satisfactory symptomatic relief, surgery may be recommended.
+In this case, consider the minimally invasive procedures performed at Laser Spine Institute.
+Our outpatient procedures have helped tens of thousands of patients find relief from neck and back pain.
 Contact Laser Spine Institute for more information and to obtain a complimentary review of your latest MRI or CT scan.